Skip to main content

 Outages and connection

 Two critical alerts.
-State change, meaning the account either has the problem or it does not.
-No threshold to tune.
+Each is a state change: the account either has the problem or it does not.
+There is no threshold to tune.

 Severity: Critical.
 Default channels: Email and in app.

-The OAuth connection Hero Marketer uses to read your Google Ads account has failed for three consecutive monitoring passes (about 45 minutes).
+This alert fires when the OAuth connection Hero Marketer uses to read your Google Ads account fails for three consecutive monitoring passes (about 45 minutes).
 Until you reconnect, Hero Marketer cannot see anything in this account.
-Hero AI, the dashboard, and every other Hero Marketer feature goes dark for it.
-The primary action on this alert is "Go to connections" rather than the usual Hero AI handoff, because Hero AI also cannot reach the account when the connection is broken.
+Hero AI, the dashboard, and every other Hero Marketer feature stop working for this account.
+The primary action on this alert is "Go to connections," not the usual Hero AI handoff, because Hero AI also cannot reach the account when the connection is broken.

 Conversion tracking stopped working